Under Construction: Our website is undergoing improvements for a better user experience

 Reach Community College does not guarantee:

-• a learner will successfully complete a training product on its scope of registration; or
+• a student will successfully complete a training product on its scope of registration; or

-• a training product can be completed in a manner which does not meet the requirements of the Standards for Registered Training Organisations (RTOs) 2015.
+• a training product can be completed in a manner which do not meet the relevant requirements set out in an instrument made under section 185 of the National Vocational Education and Training Regulator Act 2011.